Capability management: Defence Lines of Development

 The mnemonic "Tepid oil" is used to remember these.
-Additionally, though not a Defence Line of Development in itself, the unifying theme of 'interoperability' is also considered to ensure a holistic approach to capability integration.
+Though not a Defence Line of Development in itself, the unifying theme of 'interoperability' is considered to ensure a holistic approach to capability integration.

 The UK Ministry of Defence cites Interoperability as an overarching theme that must be considered when any Defence Line of Development is being addressed.

 Fundamental Inputs to Capability

 The Australian Defence Organisation also analyses its capabilities in similar dimensions - the so-called Fundamental Inputs to Capability.
 These are: